How well do you know your nails?

 1. Nails, just like hair, are made of keratin, a tough insoluble protein.

 2. Fingernails grow faster than toenails.
-Fingernails grow at a rate of about 2.5 mm each month, which means it takes about 3 to 6 months to completely replace a fingernail.
+Fingernails grow at a rate of about 2.5 mm each month.
+That means it takes about 3 to 6 months to completely replace a fingernail.
 Toenails, instead, grow only about 1mm a month.
 That’s why it takes more than a year (12-18 months) to replace a toenail.

 3. Nails grow faster in summer than in winter.